-- II.B.4.c) There must be at least two core child neurology faculty members. - II.C.
+- II.C.
 Program Coordinator - II.C.1.
 There must be a program coordinator.
 (Core) - II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program.
-(Core
+(Core) - II.C.2.a) The program coordinator(s) must be provided with support equal to a dedicated minimum of 30 percent time for administration of the program.
+Programs with seven or more approved resident positions must be provided with an additional two percent time for each approved position.
+(Core)